btquy/VIDEO-RETRIEVAL-SYSTEM/README.md

 # Video Retrieval System with Image Embeddings and RAG

 ## Overview
-This project introduces an advanced video retrieval system that efficiently processes and indexes video content for rapid and precise search queries.
-The system integrates keyframe extraction, object detection, and multimodal embeddings to enhance video retrieval capabilities.
-Users can retrieve relevant video moments using textual descriptions, images, or metadata-based queries.
+This project introduces an advanced video retrieval system that efficiently processes and indexes video content for fast and accurate search queries for the AI ​​Challenge HCM 2024.
+The system integrates keyframe extraction, object detection, and multimodal embedding to enhance video retrieval.
+Users can retrieve relevant video moments using text descriptions, images, or metadata-based queries.

 ## Features
 - **Multimodal Video Retrieval** – Supports searching for video frames using **text, images, and transcripts**.